 - Recipient of a Carswell Merit Scholarship from Brooklyn Law School

-- Mr. Murphy played an important role in the firm’s significant victory on behalf of Howard Johnson International, Inc. (“HJI”) in Sayles v.
+- Played an important role in the firm’s significant victory on behalf of Howard Johnson International, Inc. (“HJI”) in Sayles v.
 G&G Hotels, Inc. The decision is significant in that it is the first published decision in which the Appellate Division approved a broad indemnification provision which provided for indemnification even for acts of one’s own negligence.
 While the New Jersey Courts had previously indicated that such clauses were enforceable, previous Appellate Division decisions had found the clauses examined to be unenforceable.

-- Mr. Murphy played an important role in the firm’s significant victory in Stevenson v.
+- Played an important role in the firm’s significant victory in Stevenson v.
 American Honda Finance Corp.
 The Court’s ruling in favor of the Defendant thwarted a potential class action law suit, and is significant in that it confirms the insulation of assignees of consumer credit contracts from liability for Truth-in-Lending Act (TILA) violations that may be created by the lender.
 Click here to read more about this case.

 - Member, Essex County Bar Association